 Tank Water Heaters versus Tankless Water Heaters

-A conventional tank water heater tends to be one of those mysterious things that hides away in an attic, closet or garage and you never think about it until you are out of hot water.
-These tanks store water at a specified temperature and is released when you turn on the tap, shower or dishwasher.
+A conventional tank water heater tends to be one of those mysterious things that hideaway in an attic, closet or garage and you never think about it until you are out of hot water.
+These tanks store water at a specified temperature and are released when you turn on the tap, shower or dishwasher.
 They require annual maintenance which includes flushing the tank to prevent a buildup of deposits which could cause rust.

 Tank water heaters can be heated by gas or electricity.
 Gas water heaters are slightly more expensive than electric tanks because they have to be properly vented to ensure gas does not accumulate indoors.
 However, over the long term gas tanks cost less to heat because gas is cheaper than electricity.
 Gas tanks are not affected by power outages because they are not dependent on electricity.
 Tank sizes vary and can store up to 80 gallons of heated water.

 Tankless water heaters do not store water so you don’t have to worry about where it will fit in your home.
 These are demand-type water heaters and provide hot water on demand.
 When you need hot water, simply turn your sink or faucet handle to hot.
 Coldwater is run through the unit where it is heated on demand and arrives at your sink or tub.